Applications of Indoor Maps and Machine Learning

 One of the industries that we are seeing the most experimentation in, that arguably stands to gain the most from fast implementations of automation, is manufacturing and warehousing.
 Autonomous navigation for robots throughout warehouses becomes achievable when drones are equipped with asset tracking tags and several key puzzle pieces are in place.

-With digitized maps of an indoor environment combined with wayfinding, asset tracking, analytics, and defined geofences, you can build a system that can leverages recursive learning with an AI model to increase efficiencies.
+With digitized maps of an indoor environment combined with wayfinding, asset tracking, manufacturing analytics, and defined geofences, you can build a system that can leverages recursive learning with an AI model to increase efficiencies.
 These efficiencies could refer to enabling drones to move throughout a facility quickly without bumping into each other.
 Instead of relying wholly on cameras to navigate, by passing video feed into a robot’s deep neural network with geospatially accurate indoor maps, you can avoid some of the slow initial learning steps.

 In this scenario, Inpixon provides many tools that can be leveraged for indoor intelligence to be applied to drone navigation.
 Using the Inpixon SDK, indoor facilities can be rendered in such a way as to provide meaningful, contextual information.
 Applying asset tracking hardware to a facility’s dynamic assets, such as drones, can collect and display positioning data on an indoor map, providing invaluable spatial context.
 Once these processes and systems are in place, you can use analytics and geofencing to pipe out activity data, which can be used and applied to machine learning models to make predictive decisions on how to organize smart factory robots in navigating around each other and the indoor landscape.